octoml/octocloud-templates/README.md

 - Two server routes that Octo Cloud containers must have:
   - a route for inference requests (e.g. "`/predict`").
 This route for inference requests must receive JSON inputs and JSON outputs.
   - a route for health checks (e.g. "`/healthcheck`")
-- Number of workers (not required by Octo Cloud).
+- Number of workers (not required).
 Typical best practice is to make this number some function of the # of CPU cores that the server has access to and should use.

 ### Package the server in a Dockerfile